alshdavid/libnode_sys/crates/libnode_sys/README.md

 # How to include libnode in your application

-I recommend distributing the dynamic library alongside your application and finding it up at runtime using a relative path to your executable
+I recommend distributing the dynamic library alongside your application and finding it at runtime using a relative path to your executable

 ```